-Glass Recycling: Can Glass Be Recycled In Australia For Business?
+Glass Recycling 🍾 – Can Glass Be Recycled In Australia For Businesses?

-There are many good solutions available for glass – such as a mixed commingled recycling bin (the yellow bin) that includes bottles, plastic bottles, metal cans etc. Alternatively – you could consider a dedicated crushed glass collection also.
-In today’s blog – we intend to cover the recent question marks placed on the Australian glass recycling industry by the recent Four Corners tv expose.
+There are many good solutions available for glass such as a mixed commingled recycling bin (the yellow bin) that includes bottles, plastic bottles, metal cans etc. Alternatively, you could consider a dedicated crushed glass collection also.
+In today’s blog, we intend to share with you if businesses have what it takes to recycle their glass items.
+We also intend to cover the recent question marks placed on the Australian glass recycling industry by the recent Four Corners tv expose.

 A bit about Waster!

 Waster offers low cost waste and recycling services such as commingled recycling and cardboard bins as well as general waste and all other services.
 Check out your bins and pricing options as below:

 How do you recycle glass?

 So, how is glass recycled in 2021?
 Glass has effectively been recycled for thousands of years by melting it down and reforming.
 Think about the images of glass blowing etc.